 - Healing from Food Insecurity: Beyond the Stash — by Katja Rowell, M.D. — Thursday, September 19 at noon central (10 am pacific, 11 am mountain, 1 pm eatern) — In this webinar, Dr. Rowell will explore how a child’s early experience with hunger or food insecurity can result in survival behaviors that continue in foster or adoptive families.
 These behaviors can include eating quickly, stealing or hiding food, getting upset if asked to share or slow down while eating, and more.
 The presentation will help parents understand the cause of the behaviors and explore how parents can respond to help their children heal from their past deprivation.
 This solution-oriented webinar will cover tips and strategies to reduce food anxiety and help the family build attachment over meals.
 Dr. Katja Rowell is a family doctor turned childhood feeding specialist.
 Her mission is to bring peace and joy to the family table.
 She consults with parents, is a blogger, mom, family cook, and sought-after speaker.
 Her book Love Me, Feed Me: The Adoptive Parent's Guide to Ending the Worry About Weight, Picky Eating, Power Struggles and More distills the support she provides clients.
 (Published in 2012 and available on Amazon.com.)

-Click here to pay to register for any recorded webinars.
+Click here to pay to register for the upcoming session or any recorded webinars.

 System Requirements for Live Webinars (recorded webinars can be watched on any web browser)

 PC-based attendees — Windows® 7, 8, Vista, XP or 2003 Server

 Macintosh®-based attendees — Mac OS® X 10.6 or newer